23 October 2017

 We believe that creating a comfortable learning environment outdoors is the first step.

-Our recycled plastic picnic and activity mats are a portable all-weather floor cover that can provide soft seating for picnics, and morning tea and lunch times.
+Our recycled plastic picnic and activity mats are a portable all-weather floor cover that can provide soft seating for picnics, morning teas and lunch times.

 Equally as important, recycled plastic classroom mats can be used as flooring in nature cubbies, and to set up outdoor “invitations to play” using sticks, stones and found objects as play toys and props.